 Darah was diagnosed with soft tissue sarcoma in April of 2011.
 She showed her bravery and instantly put on her armor, ready to face her disease with grace and positivity.
 She had so many people who loved her who were ready to step up the plate and support her journey.

 Darah had a beloved godson named Karter, whom she spent countless hours playing with, laughing with, teaching, and loving.
-He is now three, and continues to speak of her, dream of her, and blow her kisses every day.
+He is now nine, and continues to speak of her, dream of her, and blow her kisses every day.
+Soon after Darah passed away, Karter became a big brother to Darah Rumph, our Darah’s namesake.

 Darah adorned her furiously fighting body and framed her battle wounds with a tattoo that spoke to her fierce outlook and ability to look past the cancer and take away its power.
 Our family embraced her philosophy and agreed that we would all celebrate life and disempower the C word.